CourseReps/ECEN452-SP18/Students/StevenYeh/Lab8/README.md

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab8/input_port_s_parameters_dB_hybrid_coupler.png)<br>
 Figure 3 - Input from Port #1 to Port #2, #3, and #4<br><br>

-The results shown a very close power split between port #2 and port #3 which are -3.51 dB and -3.71 dB, respectively.
+The above results shown a very close power split between port #2 and port #3 which are -3.51 dB and -3.71 dB, respectively.
 An -22.91 dB isolation is founded at port #4.
 The insertion loss is around 0.51 dB from port #1 to port #2 and 0.71 dB from port #1 to port #3 at 2.5 GHz.
 A little bit losses come from the conductor or dielectric material are expected.
-The FR4 substrate can provide decent performance at 2.5 GHz.<br>
+The FR4 substrate can provide decent performance at 2.5 GHz.<br><br>

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab8/port_matching_s_parameters_dB_hybrid_coupler.png)<br>
 Figure 4 - Impedance Matching at each port <br><br>

-Moreover, all the ports have return loss less than -20 dB are observed and it means only 1% of the power will be returned back to the source.<br>
+Moreover, all the ports have return loss less than -20 dB are observed and it means only 1% of the power will be returned back to the source.<br><br>